You can set a priority for your BlueConic Dialogues on the When tab of each dialogue.

 When deciding which dialogue to display, BlueConic will:

-- Filter out dialogues based on the "Who," "When," and "Where" settings
+- Filter out dialogues based on the settings in the Who, When, and Where tabs

 The top dialogue will be shown in the position.
 If there are multiple dialogues with the same priority, a random dialogue is picked, and for subsequent reloads the other dialogues are rotated in.

 In the BlueConic Settings > General page, you manage the priority definitions of all BlueConic dialogues.
 By default the definitions are (in order from high to low priority): "Highest," "High," "Medium," and "Low," with "Medium" being the default priority for new dialogues.